jacksonlmakl/Pipeline_Demo/README.md

 ```xml
 <python id="t5" table="JOHTO_LANDING" schema="POKEMON" database="RAW" handler="main" connection="connection_1" materialization="truncate" inputs="" schema_change="drop_and_recreate">
 ```
-#### Note: Your Python component's handler must take in a table created by another component, or nothing at all.
+#### Note: Your Python component's handler must take in dataframes created by another component, or nothing at all.
+You define these dataframes with the ``inputs`` parameter in the component & in the definition of the handler function by using the object's unique identifier such as ``inputs="t7"`` and ``main(t7)`` to reference the table created in the component with the unique identifier ``t7``.
 The handler must output a dataframe.

 - **id**: Unique object identifier.
 - **table**: Target table name.